zhaspulat/FinalProject/README.md

 ```

 Copy `config_template.py` as `config.py` and `test_config.py`.
 Then edit these files with secret information.*

+Long-lived access tokens for each role is given in postman collection file.
+Copy them into `test_config.py` TOKEN variables.

 5. Execute `setup.sh` to create initial data.
 ```